mathemacode/job-searching/README.md

 ### You will need to apply to dozens of jobs
-As I mentioned before, I applied to about 60 jobs, and that was just on Indeed.
+As I mentioned before, I applied to about 60 jobs.
 About half of these sent me an email saying that the company would not be moving forward with my application, and another 30% of them simply ghosted.
 Another large chunk may have called me, or emailed me for a quick chat, but then dissapeared or I got a similar email about not moving forward with my app.
 The last 5% I actually got an interview with and moved on with the application.